raiesbo/shell-scripting/README.md

-# Shell Scripts
+# Shell Scripts (BASH)

-Shell scripts developed in order to automate different tasks, access to folders and help at deployments.
+Shell syntax and scripts developed in order to automate different tasks, access to directories and help at deployments.

-### Others

-The repo also containe different solved exercises from the book "Shell Scripting" from Jason Cannon and different code snippets of the book.

 ### Shell syntax, examples and more